Many businesses are still recovering from “March 2019 Core Update.”

 Google June 2019 Broad Core Update could not be niche-specific.
 People speculated that the search engine targeted health and real-estate kind of sites earlier.
 But, John Mueller of Google confirmed that an update does not hit a particular niche.
 If it does, it makes no sense to call it a “Broad” core algorithm update.
 Well, could not be any valid.

 Because even Oxford says the meaning of “broad” as something that has a “wide scope.”
 Thus, we need to understand that anyone who points out the update is for a niche is mistaken.
 Oops!

 As soon the algorithm rolls on, a large UK online publisher has made an announcement.
 The Daily Mail has lost half of its organic website traffic.
 The Daily Mail’s SEO Director Jesus Mendez has written for a community for help mentioning that “this was the drop over in the course of pas 24 hours although we have not made any changes to the website.”

-I am sorry for them but not surprised with the result of June Broad Core Update.
+I am sorry for them but not surprised by the result of June Broad Core Update.
 I have gone through their site for almost two and a half hours.
 And I speculate that the reasons for the drop in traffic and Google visibility are many.
 Such as could because of the many ads, the content(poor grammar, spelling errors), the site speed, and so forth.
 They spammed several pages within the website to get quick rankings.

-The disappointing part is the second I open it I was over bloated with ads.
+The disappointing part is the second I open it I was over-bloated with ads.
 I mean, look at it.
 They implemented everything Google says is not a good practice.
 So, I guess they are experiencing the consequences now.